sahlminkok/sahlminkok/README.md

 #### 🌱 Things I am currently working on:
 - Studying at Microverse
-- Learning Graphic Design
+- Learning React
-- Learning Ruby and Database
+- Learning Ruby on Rails

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day